Simpleskyline/telvintran/README.md

 **💻 Aspiring Software Engineer - Application | Systems Engineer**

+---

 I’m building a strong foundation in sapplications and systems engineering.
 My focus is on leveraging my skillset in designing and deploying scalable, reliable, and efficient systems that power real-world applications.
+I am 📈 Continuously learning and evolving to bridge the gap between software design and system infrastructure.

+---

 🔧 Areas of interest: